cosmos/cosmos-sdk/x/group/internal/orm/spec/01_table.md

 `PrimaryKeyFields()` method returns the list of key parts for a given object.
 The primary key parts can be []byte, string, and `uint64` types.

+### Key codec

 Key parts, except the last part, follow these rules:
   - []byte is encoded with a single byte length prefix
   - strings are null-terminated
   - `uint64` are encoded using 8 byte big endian.